-After completing the adaptive coupling of subdomains, the overall system retains a domain decomposition structure.
-The key difference is that some regions consist of multiple smaller, coupled subdomains, which are jointly managed by the corresponding processes.
-At this stage, boundary conditions for non-coupled neighboring regions must be addressed, similar to classical domain decomposition methods.
-Typically, the boundary conditions between subdomains are determined based on information from these non-coupled neighboring regions in the previous iteration step.
-A common approach is to apply Dirichlet boundary conditions for pressure or component flow rates.
-Furthermore, the flux across boundaries is calculated using the upstream weighting principle.
+Following the coupling of the subdomains, the system retains the structure of the domain decomposition, with some subdomains being formed by the coupling of multiple initial subdomains, which are then solved in parallel by the corresponding processes.
+In this context, the boundary conditions for these subdomains must be specified, analogous to conventional domain decomposition methods.
+Typically, the boundary conditions between subdomains are specified using Dirichlet conditions for constant pressure or constant flow velocity, with these values generally taken from the previous time iteration or nonlinear iteration step.